shaparder/shaparder/README.md

 - 🔭 I’m a business minded Software Engineer building digital products

 - I co-founded [Softwhale Studio](https://github.com/SoftWhale-Studio), we partner with entrepreneurs to create awesome mobile applications.
-We use our own ACG.
+We use our own Flutter ACG.

 - 🎤 In my free time, I'm a music producer and DJ